5 Common Livestock Illnesses – The Symptoms, Treatment and Prevention

 Cattle standing in a field

-If you’ve been tasked with caring for livestock, you know how important it is to be able to identify livestock illness symptoms and properly treat the animal once it is sick.
+Livestock illnesses cause disruptions in a farm or barn.
+It is important that you can identify common livestock illness symptoms and properly treat the animal once it is sick.
 Today we’re going to learn about 5 common livestock illnesses and how to identify them.

 Contagious Diseases